The British Open — the oldest of golf’s four majors — returns to Northern Ireland this year at Royal Portrush.

 - Any player in 70th place or better (including ties) makes the cut and will continue to play the final 36 holes.
 Anyone in 71st place or worse is cut.

-At the start of the tournament, there were 156 golfers in the field, so the cut line should cut the field almost in half, though when ties are taken into account, the exact number can vary widely.
+The cut line should reduce the field by about half, though when ties are taken into account, the exact number can vary widely.

 Unlike some tournament cut lines, there is no 10-shot rule, which would guarantee any player within 10 shots of the lead would make the cut.